BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 Further on in the manual we come across the GPIO peripheral section of the manual (Chapter 6, page 89).

+RPi4 has the peripheral base mapped to `0xFE000000`.
+The peripheral address space looks to be laid out the same as the previous pis.

 ## Visual Output and Running Code

 Finally, let's get on and see some of our code running on the Raspberry-Pi.
 We'll continue with